nofrills-io/empress/docs/README.md

     object Decrement : Event()
     object Increment : Event()
     object SendCounter : Event()
+    object CounterSent : Event()
 }

-// Very often you'd use a single class to represent your model.
-// However in empress your model is defined as a set of subclasses. sealed class Patch {
+// In empress your model is defined as a set of subclasses,
+// where each subclass is responsible for single aspect of application state. sealed class Patch {
     // In case our process is temporarily killed by the OS, we can make sure
     // our state will be brought back, by implementing `Parcelable`